Skip to main content

 • Add a few projects to start with.
 You don’t need a perfect project structure to begin.
 What matters is seeing work in context — you can refine naming, budgets, and other settings later.

-• Every project you add will automatically appear on the Projects page.
+• Every project you add will automatically appear on the Projects and the Project plan pages.

 📘Learn more: Projects